demiurge-project/AutoMoDe-Nata/README.md

 This command will also create the `config.py` file that contains informations about the path where ARGoS will find for the librairies and tools used for this experiment.

+### Creating the `env.rep` repertoire identification file

+In order for the simulator to locate the repertoire in use, a file named `env.rep` should be created in the current working directory where the simulator is launched.

+This file should contain the absolute path to the repertoire to be used.

+For example for Nata:
+`<path_to_this_repo>/Repertoire_generator/results/repertoire/rep7_500g_d7-0/`

 ### Using an existing repertoire and an already generated finite-state machine.

 After installation, (given config.py is correctly setup),